Caravan of Courage: An Ewok Adventure

-The Ewok Adventure is a 1984 American fantasy adventure film based in the Star Wars universe.
+The Ewok Adventure is a 1984 American television film based in the Star Wars universe.
 It takes place on the moon of Endor, and features the Ewoks, who help two young human siblings as they try to locate their parents.
+The film premiered on November 25, 1984 on ABC.

 The film was given a limited international theatrical run, for which it was retitled Caravan of Courage: An Ewok Adventure.
 It was followed by a sequel, Ewoks: The Battle for Endor, in 1985.

 Plot

-On the forest moon of Endor, the Towani family starcruiser lies wrecked.
-The Towani family (Catarine, Jeremitt, Mace and Cindel) are stranded.
-When Catarine and Jeremitt vanish (having been captured by the Gorax), the children are found by the Ewok Deej.
-After Mace tries to kill them, the Ewoks subdue him and take both children to the Ewoks’ home.
-There, Cindel and Wicket become friends.
-Shortly thereafter, the Ewoks kill a boar wolf only to find a life-monitor from one of the Towani parents with the creature.
+On the forest moon of Endor, a starcruiser lies wrecked.
+The Towani family – Catarine, Jeremitt, Mace and Cindel – are stranded.
+When Catarine and Jeremitt vanish, the children are found by the Ewok Deej.
+After Mace threatens them, the Ewoks subdue him and take both children to the Ewoks' home.
+There, Cindel befriends Wicket.
+Shortly thereafter, the Ewoks kill a boar wolf, only to find a life-monitor from one of the Towani parents with the creature.

-They seek out the Ewok Logray who informs them that the parents have been taken by the monstrous Gorax, which resides in a deserted, dangerous area.
-A caravan of Ewoks is formed to help the children find their parents.
-They meet up with a boisterous Ewok woodsman named Chukha-Trok, Kaink the Ewok priestess, and a wistie named Izrina before finally reaching the lair of the Gorax after a few mishaps on the way.
-They engage the Gorax in battle, freeing Jeremitt and Catarine, but Chukha-Trok is killed.
-The Gorax is thought destroyed when it is knocked into a chasm, but it takes a final blow from Mace (using Chukha-Trok's axe) to kill the creature, which tries to climb back up after them.
-Thus reunited, the Towanis decide to stay with the Ewoks until they can repair the starcruiser, and Izrina leaves to go back to her family.
+They seek out the Ewok Logray, who informs them that the parents have been taken by the monstrous Gorax, which resides in a deserted, dangerous area.
+A caravan of Ewoks is formed to reunite the children with their parents.
+They meet a boisterous Ewok woodsman named Chukha-Trok, Kaink the Ewok priestess, and a wistie named Izrina before finally reaching the lair of the Gorax after a few mishaps on the way.
+The group engage the Gorax in battle, freeing Jeremitt and Catarine, but Chukha-Trok is fatally wounded.
+The Gorax is thought destroyed when it is knocked into a chasm, but it takes a final blow from Mace (using Chukha-Trok's axe) to defeat the creature, which tries to climb back up after them.
+The Towanis decide to stay with the Ewoks until they can repair the starcruiser, and Izrina leaves to return to her family.